Route 44 - Transit-Plus Multimodal Corridor

 • Safety improvements: Improvements to crossings and transit connections to help people get to bus stops more easily and safely

-• Sidewalk upgrades: Repaving sidewalks and upgrading ADA-accessible curb ramps in key locations
+• Sidewalk upgrades: Repaved sidewalks and upgraded ADA-accessible curb ramps in key locations

 Route 44 background

-While the Route 44 is scheduled to arrive every 10 minutes or better, buses on this route can be slow and unreliable.
-This project will identify and implement improvements that provide faster, more reliable transit service for the Route 44.
+While Route 44 is scheduled to arrive every 10 minutes or better, buses on this route can be slow and unreliable.
+This project has identified and implemented improvements that have provided faster, more reliable transit service for Route 44.

 Key transit connections

 Route 44 connects with two RapidRide routes: the E Line at Aurora Ave/SR 99 and N 46th St and the D Line at 15th Ave NW and NW Market St. These RapidRide routes are the top 2 King County Metro routes by ridership.
 Additionally, Route 44 connects to the current terminus of the Sound Transit's University of Washington Station serving Link light rail.
-Once the Northgate Link light rail extension is completed, Route 44 will also connect with the U District Station.
+Now that the Link light rail extension is completed, Route 44 also connects with the U District Station.

 See more on the RapidRide program update.